inwenis/blog/post7/post7.md

 ## axios and fiddler

-Using a request interceptor (proxy) like fiddler can help during development and debugging.
+Using a request interceptor (proxy) like fiddler helps during development and debugging.

-To make fiddler intercept axios request we have to tell axios that there is a proxy where all requests from axios should go.
-The proxy should take care of forwarding those requests to the actual destination.
+To make fiddler intercept axios request we have to tell axios that there is a proxy where all requests from should go.
+The proxy forwards those requests to the actual destination.

 ```
 http_proxy=... // set proxy for http requests